 DMF_ModuleOpen(

-_In_ DMFMODULE DmfModule );
+_In_ DMFMODULE DmfModule )

 Given an instance of a Module, this function “opens” the Module.
 It means that DMF will call the Module’s DMF Open callback and the Module will be ready for use.
 After using this call, the Client may call the Module’s Methods.